-TMN editor Matt Ray Robison lives in Ann Arbor, Mich.
+TMN editor Matt Ray Robison is a fellow at the University of Michigan’s Helen Zell Writers’ Program.
+He lives in Ann Arbor.

 A special Fourth of July edition of our series where an editor randomly calls people in small towns around America to see what’s happening.